clarinsi/parlaspeech/README.md

 # ParlaSpeech data preparation procedure

+## 2022 branch

+This is a snapshot of old experiments done in 2022.

 This repository demonstrates the procedure and utilities used to automatically process large amounts of speech data in order to create a corpus which can be used to train models for speech processing, for example in automatic speech recognition.